 No Clear Frontrunner in the NFC this 2019 NFL Season

-New Orleans Saints (10-2): The Saints became the first team this season to clinch their division with their revenge win over the Falcons.
+New Orleans Saints (10-2): The Saints became the first NFL team this season to clinch their division with their revenge win over the Falcons in week 13.
 The Seahawks win also send the Saints into sole ownership of home-field advantage in the NFC.
 They have a huge game coming up against the 49ers, which might be the biggest action your book will see this upcoming weekend.

 Seattle Seahawks (10-2): With a huge win on Monday night the Seahawks have vaulted into the lead in the NFL West for the first time this season.
 They control their own destiny at this point with four games left to play.
 None bigger than their last game of the season against the 49ers at home.
 If both teams win out until then, this would be one of the biggest games of the year due to its immediate ramifications for the NFC playoff picture.
 The loser would earn a first-round bye while the loser would need to win twice just to earn the ability for a rematch in the conference finals.